luizbgomide/EclipsePhase2e-ptbr/src.clean_html/17/07-transhuman-themes.md

 Death, birth, citizenship, and privacy are all radically different in AF 10.
 Some players find the philosophical challenges of the setting a heady mix, while others want to go back to Kansas the first time their character has to egocast.
 Is that thing a suicide chamber?
 Isn’t my character just a copy when they come out on the other side?
 How can you casually just get rid of your body?
 Do forks have souls?
 Do AGIs?
 Is uplifting animals a moral imperative?
 Who is a person, and who is a machine?
 Is there a real difference anymore?
 Why be human at all, if machines exceed our capabilities in so many respects?

 These and other philosophical quandaries are in the background for most PCs in the game.
 They’re living life as it is in AF 10, and the philosophical shifts shaping their outlook have already happened.
 But as a GM, you need to be sensitive to the fact that the players might not be so comfortable.
 Be patient if they need time to get their heads around some of the weirder concepts.
-Sometimes it's worth stopping play to discuss the implications — sci-fi should make you think!
+Sometimes it’s worth stopping play to discuss the implications — sci-fi should make you think!

 ## Safety Procedures